metamorph-inc/openmeta-rocket/README.md

 specific details on these source code modifications, see the OpenRocket Modifications section in the [blog post](https://www.metamorphsoftware.com/blog/).

 ## Setup
 ### OpenMETA
 1. Download the latest version of OpenMETA from https://www.metamorphsoftware.com/openmeta/.
-1. Open the installer.
+2. Open the installer.
-1. Agree to the license terms and conditions.
+3. Agree to the license terms and conditions.
-1. Click 'Install'.
+4. Click *Install*.

 ### Java
 OpenRocket is Java application, so Java x86 (version 6 or later) must be installed